One morning, an apple pie craving hit me, and I decided to try a simplified twist on classic apple pie.

 Note: 1 apple yields about 2 servings (enough topping for two).

-Apple Pie topping via Little Life of Mine (used for waffles, pancakes, French toast, oatmeal)
+Apple Pie topping via my blog, Little Life of Mine (used for waffles, pancakes, French toast, oatmeal).

 - 1 green apple; peeled, cored, and sliced